Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Method

-This leaves variable-length representations with uniform quantization.
-In addition, we consider two stochastic versions of uniform quantization, \emph{stochastic rounding} and \emph{dithered quantization} \citep{Schuchman1964-np}, for a total of three quantization methods, parameterized by quantization step size $\Delta$:
+Thus, we elect to use variable-length representations with uniform quantization.
+We implement uniform quantization by scaling by a positive quantization step size $\Delta \in \R_{>0}$, rounding coordinate-wise to integers, then un-scaling in the decoder.

-In the latter, $z$ must be available to both encoder and decoder (e.g., in practice, $z$ is generated pseudo-randomly from the same seed).
-In contrast to rounding, both stochastic methods are unbiased.

 The quantization step size $\Delta$ controls the granularity with which continuous client update values are discretized: a large $\Delta$ yields low-resolution client updates with smaller information content, while a small $\Delta$ yields high-resolution client updates with more information to be transmitted.
+We consider three methods of rounding: First, $\deterministicround(u,\Delta)$ simply rounds $u/\Delta$ to the nearest integer.
+Second,